Tenet Healthcare: 2014

 In 2014, Tenet ranked #229 in the annual Fortune 500 list of the largest American companies.
 In March 2014, Tenet formed a partnership with the Yale New Haven Health System to create a healthcare delivery network in Connecticut.
-Then in May 2014, Tenet announced plans to partner with the Texas Tech University Health Sciences Center in El Paso to develop a new 140-bed teaching hospital on the city's west side.
+Then in May 2014, Tenet announced plans to partner with the Texas Tech University Health Sciences Center in El Paso, Texas to develop a new 140-bed teaching hospital on the city's west side.
 Tenet launched MedPost Urgent Care in May 2014, which is a national network of urgent care centers.
 Previously, Tenet's urgent care locations often took on the names of nearby Tenet hospitals.
-At the time of the rebranding, MedPost had 23 facilities, with six in Texas, and others in Arizona, California, Florida, Georgia, Mississippi, Missouri and Tennessee.
-In June 2014, Tenet acquired a majority interest in Texas Regional Medical Center, a 70-bed community hospital in Sunnyvale, Texas, east of downtown Dallas.
+At the time of the rebranding, MedPost had 23 facilities, with six in Texas, and others in Arizona, California, Florida, Georgia, Mississippi, Missouri, and Tennessee.
+In June 2014, Tenet acquired a majority interest in Texas Regional Medical Center, a 70-bed community hospital in Sunnyvale, Texas, east of Dallas.
 Also that month, Tenet opened Resolute Health Hospital in New Braunfels, Texas.
 The 128-bed hospital is located on a 56-acre "wellness" campus near San Antonio, Texas, and was Tenet's 79th hospital and 19th in Texas at the time.

 In July 2014 Tenet announced that Saint Mary's Hospital in Waterbury, Connecticut would be acquired by a subsidiary of the company, with the hospital's religious directives and uncompensated care policies remaining intact.
-This continued a trend of Tenet allowing a model of common ownership, where each acquired hospital has its own agreement conditions.
-This deal, and three others Tenet had planned in the state, unraveled when Tenet expressed concern with the conditions on the sale set by the state of Connecticut.
-The Waterbury hospital was ultimately purchased by Trinity Health.
+That continued a trend of Tenet allowing a model of common ownership, where each acquired hospital has its own agreement conditions.
+The deal, and three others Tenet had planned in the Connecticut, unraveled when Tenet expressed concern with the conditions on the sale set by the state.
+The Waterbury hospital was ultimately purchased by Trinity Health of Livonia, Michigan.